-The 16760 logic analyzer can check flags by inserting an event, but cannot change flag status with an action.
-Flag actions are not available.
+In all but the slowest state speed, the logic analyzer can check flags by inserting an event, but cannot change flag status with an action.
+Flag actions are not available when not using the slowest state speed.

 A flag that is set by a module remains set until that module clears it.
 If multiple modules set the same flag, all of those modules must clear the flag before it becomes clear.